cofinalsubnets/gwen/README.md

 # gwen lisp

-gwen is a lisp dialect. notable features include
+gwen is a lisp dialect. features include

 - lexical scope (like scheme)
 - all functions curried (like haskell)
 - no variadic functions (can be simulated with macros)
 - generalized apply procedure (interprets data as constant functions)
 - nil = 0

 ## example program